suprbh/faceRec/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+EasyAuth

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+New and quick ways to authenticate users

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+Let your users choose from our growing platform of authentication tools – never remember another password.

 ## Problem ##
   > Describe the problem your product solves.

+Passwords are hard to use and remember.
+There are easier ways of identifying users of your application - let us find them for you.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+We off a menu of authentication methods that are easy for your users and easy for you.

 ## Quote from You ##
   > A quote from a spokesperson in your company.